jensens/blog/blog/2024/esp8266-platformio-littlefs.md

 ; ...
 ```

-Then I used the Platformio arrow in the bottom left icon-bar of Visual Studio Code to build upload the files to the device.
+Then I used the Platformio arrow-icon in the bottom left icon-bar of Visual Studio Code to build upload the files to the device.

 ![Iconbar with house/home, checkmark, arrow, dustbin](platformio-iconbar.png "Part of Platformio icon-bar")

-No I start my program and try to open the files.
+Now it starts my program and it tries to open the files.
 But they are not there.

 ## The solution